Club: BV De Graafschap | Opening: 1954 | Capacity: 12,600

 History and description

-De Vijverberg opened on the 4th of September 1954 with a match between De Graafschap and Fortuna ’54.
+De Vijverberg opened on 4 September 1954 with a match between De Graafschap and Fortuna ’54.
 The stadium counted with a capacity of 12,000 at that time, though mostly standing.

 Over the years, De Vijverberg underwent several changes with redevelopments in the 1960s, 1980s, and early 1990s.